decentraland/old-documentation/_posts/development-guide/2020-02-20-smart-items.md

 ## Testing your item

 Use the `game.ts` file to test out your item just as you would test a scene.
-Add an instance of your item to the `game.ts` item, giving it a transform and then including all the required parameters inside an object.
+Add an instance of your item to the `game.ts` item, giving it a transform to position it and including all the required parameters inside an object.

 ```ts
 import { Spawner } from "../node_modules/decentraland-builder-scripts/spawner"